 Most snow removal enterprises can go pretty far with just the owner at the wheel.
 However, there’s only so much you can do on your own before consistency and quality suffer.
 When you start to see the first signs of overwork it’s time to bring in employees.
-However, how do you make sure that process isn’t just smooth but that it doesn’t change the quality of service you’ve worked so hard for?
+However, how do you make sure that the process isn’t just smooth but that it doesn’t change the quality of service you’ve worked so hard to establish?

 Train your employees in a way that teaches them how to work like you do while preserving the spirit of your business.

 Lastly, get workers’ compensation and liability insurance: it’s not just you anymore.
 There are legal requirements when hiring a crew.
 At the very least, you need to be paying into workers’ compensation as well as liability insurance should something go wrong on the job.

 12. Build a Relationship with a Local Rock Salt Supplier